theantichomsky/sample-alg-electoral-map/README.md

 As of 2030, there are 406 members of the Legislative Court elected to serve four-year terms:

 269 national territorial seats elected by first-past-the-post voting 137 functional territorial seats elected by party-list proportional representation voting with seats apportioned using the greatest divisor method.

---Dependencies--
-R with packages: --sf, ggplot2, tigris (as a note, this will run pretty slow because of how large the map files are), tidycensus, dplyr, cowplot, classInt-- Also Census API key from https://api.census.gov/data/key_signup.html.
-You set the key at tidycensus::census_api_key("YOUR_KEY", install = TRUE).

---Summary--
-Before you run the algorithm it'll check that you have all the dependecies installed.
-If you're missing any, it'll install them automatically.
-Note that running this involves downloading large shapefiles and performing intensive spatial calculations, so it goes without saying that you should have a stable internet connection and sufficient RAM.

-Once it starts, the script will start fetching county boundaries, census tracts, and some specified city boundaries.
-Basically the total population of the 30-county region is divided into 269 target districts by dissolving adjacent census tracts into districts based on population size.
-I also set specific rules for San Francisco, San Diego, and San Jose.
-The former two are constrained to eight districts each, while San Jose and all other county remainders are allocated districts purely based on their population math.
-I also wrote some cat functions for tracking the run progress because I'm impatient.

---Contact--
+This script only accounts for the 269 national territorial seats, but future implementation and map interaction is considered.

 Email me: ctrieu0408@gmail.com